snegastud/InterviewKeypointsAboutCapm/README.md

 >CAP compiles the CDS model into CSN (Core Schema Notation).
 >Based on the CSN, CAP generates the OData metadata ($metadata in XML format).
 >We expose the entities through a service in the srv layer.
->When the application starts (cds watch or deployment), the CAP runtime loads the model and services. ← This step was missing.
+>When the application starts (cds watch or deployment), the CAP runtime loads the model and services.
 >The client (UI/Fiori/Postman) sends an OData request.
 >The CAP runtime receives the request.
 >If there is no custom event handler, the generic handler automatically performs the CRUD operation.
 If you have written custom logic (before, on, or after handlers), CAP executes that first.